 While your fish only require moderate lighting, they still need the sun to maintain good health.
 Furthermore, installing lights will allow you to properly inspect your tank, monitor its cleanliness, thoroughly check your fish’s condition, and evaluate their habits.

 Finally, an aquarium will need a filtration system to keep your water clean and eliminate any residues or sediments.
-There are three methods to filter a tank: chemical, biological, and mechanical.
+Three methods to filter a tank are chemical, biological, and mechanical, explains The Spruce.
 Chemical filtration utilizes substances to take the waste out of the water.

 Biological filtration uses good bacteria to dissolve nitrate and ammonia and convert them into compound nitrate, which is marginally damaging.
 For the useful bacteria to survive, there should be sand or pebbles that it can stick to and oxygen-abundant water.

-Meanwhile, the term mechanical filtration refers to an apparatus that gets rid of harsh residues using the flowing water and straining the particles through an aquarium filter.
+Meanwhile, mechanical filtration refers to an apparatus that removes harsh residues using the flowing water and straining the particles through an aquarium filter.
 Often, fish tank owners combine these three techniques for optimal filtration.